Help us improve your experience.

 Understanding Internal Events

 Internal events are events that you create to trigger an event policy.
-Internal events are not generated by Junos OS processes, and they do not have any associated system log messages.
+Internal events are not generated by Junos processes, and they do not have any associated system log messages.
 You can configure up to 10 internal events, and you can generate an internal event based on a time interval or the time of day.
 Event policies can match on internal events in the same way that they match on other events.

 Note: